Phillips Edison & Company, Inc. research snapshot

 Mean-reversion setup

 Do not chase the stock solely for the dividend.
-The ex-dividend price adjustment typically offsets the cash received.
-Monitor the payout ratio relative to FFO for dividend sustainability.
+The ex-dividend price adjustment typically offsets the cash received, and the payout ratio near 114% against GAAP EPS means monitoring FFO payout and guidance is important for sustainability.

 Monitoring data

-Set a watchlist alert if PECO drops below $39 or if the 10-year yield rises above 5%, as historically this has pressured REIT multiples.
+Set a watchlist alert if PECO closes below $41.68 or if the 10-year Treasury yield pushes back above 4.7%, as historically this has pressured REIT multiples.

 Investment research summary